igolaizola/tgfwd/README.md

 Use this tool to forward messages from one Telegram chat to another.
 All type of chats are supported: private chats, groups, channels, supergroups, etc.

+> 📢 Connect with us!
+Join our Telegram group for support and collaboration: [t.me/igolaizola_com](https://t.me/igolaizola_com)

 ## 📦 Installation

 You can use the Golang binary to install **tgfwd**: